alishir/ims-doc/server_less_arch.md

 - developing each component independently, seperate team, framework or programming language --> microservice
 - loosly couple. --> ingress and egress proxies are used to make the internal components independent of the protocol, which is currently SIP.
 - low latency.
+- high availability --> **TODO**: any pattern other than microservice arch used to address this concern?
+- fault-tolerance --> **TODO**: any pattern other than microservice arch used to address this concern?

+Companies like Ericsson are also moving towards microservice architecture to implement network functions: https://www.ericsson.com/en/blog/2019/1/are-cloud-native-design-really-needed-in-telecom?utm_source=twitter&utm_medium=social_organic&utm_campaign=BDGS_Cloud_native_design_podcast_Global_11012019&utm_content=&hootPostID=8d345465e6872464434b4507a7369714

 ## Architecture Overview
 In the following architecture we use gateway pattern to seperate internal message format from SIP message format.
 The `Request Proxy` convert SIP requests to protobuf messages and all internall components work with protobuf messages.
 Protocol buffer have libraries in many languages so we can use any programming language for each component.